samhann/samhann.github.io/_posts/2016-01-09-fb-newsfeed-style-loader-in-swift.markdown

 Facebook has a really nifty animation while loading the newsfeed .
 Today we'll take a shot at doing this on iOS using Swift.

-Ofcourse , I began , like all professional programmers by Googling for a ready-made implementation :P .
-As luck would have it I got this excellent [deconstruction](http://cloudcannon.com/deconstructions/2014/11/15/facebook-content-placeholder-deconstruction.html) of the animation by George Philips.
+I began as all of us do , by Googling for a ready-made implementation :P .
+As luck would have it I found this excellent [deconstruction](http://cloudcannon.com/deconstructions/2014/11/15/facebook-content-placeholder-deconstruction.html) of the animation by George Philips.

-Turns out this isnt really that hard to do.
-Its even easier on iOS than the above one in CSS and JS.
+Turns out it isnt really that hard.
+Its even easier on iOS than the HTML based version.

 ## Creating the Gradient